Exchange-Traded Funds (ETFs), as the name suggests, are index funds that trade on the stock exchange

 - Not out-performing the index as ETFs usually track the index itself.

-ETF assets globally have experienced a compounded growth rate of approximately 17 percent over the past ten years ending in 2019.
-In August 2020, ETFs/ETPs experienced a net inflow of $55,186mn.
-Of the assets grown in August 2020, equities and fixed income accounted for the majority of the inflows.
+ETF assets globally have experienced a compounded growth rate of approximately 21 percent over the past ten years ending in 2020.
+In March 2021, ETFs/ETPs experienced a net inflow of $136.2 mn.
+Of the assets grown in March 2021, equities and fixed income accounted for the majority of the inflows.

 The Asia Pacific (APAC) and Domestic Trends